UPDATED: August 2023.

 The types of jobs you can get abroad will depend on your skills and the amount of previous work experience you have.
 It’s a lot like getting a new job in Canada!
+We’ve had Stepabroad participants work abroad in everything from marketing and communications to engineering; tourism and hospitality to education and agriculture – to name but a few.
 However, there are additional factors to take into consideration.

-You can find the requirements for the following countries below:
+You can find the individual requirements for the following countries below:

 The remaining countries can be found through International Experience Canada.